Data processing agreement

 • Authenticate users and manage access to the Services.

-• Deliver webhook events describing generation outcomes.
+• Deliver webhook events describing generation outcomes and service events.

 • Provide customer support and respond to communications.

-• Comply with legal and regulatory obligations.
+• Comply with legal, tax, accounting, security, fraud-prevention, and regulatory obligations.

 5.4 Categories of Personal Data